 On October 30, 2012, the Partnership completed its IPO of 6,000,000 common units at a price of \$20.00 per unit, and on November 9, 2012, issued an additional 900,000 common units at a price of \$20.00 per unit pursuant to the full exercise by the underwriters of their over-allotment option.
 The Partnership received net proceeds of \$125.7 million from the sale, net of underwriting discounts and structuring fees and \$2.6 million of IPO expenses.
 Of this amount, the proceeds from the over-allotment option of approximately \$16.7 million were distributed to Joseph V. Topper Jr., the Chairman of the Board of Directors and Chief Executive Officer of the General Partner of the Partnership, and to certain of Mr. Topper's affiliates and family trusts, and to John B. Reilly, III, a member of the board of directors of the General Partner of the Partnership.
-The net proceeds retained by the Partnership were applied to (a) the repayment of approximately \$57.8 million of indebtedness outstanding under the Credit Facility (see Note 10), which was drawn on and applied to the repayment in full of the indebtedness then outstanding under the Predecessor Entity's prior credit facility; (b) the repayment in full of \$14.3 million aggregate principal amount in outstanding mortgage notes; (c) the payment of \$13.0 million (inclusive of a \$1.0 million termination fee) to entities owned by adult children of Warren S. Kimber, Jr., a director of the General Partner, as consideration for the cancellation of mandatorily redeemable preferred equity of \$0.5 million; (d) the distribution of an aggregate of \$20.0 million to certain of the Topper Group Parties (as defined herein) as reimbursement for certain capital expenditures made by the Topper Group Parties with respect to the assets they contributed, and/or consideration for the purchase of all of the assets of one or more of the entities contributed to the Partnership in connection with the IPO.
+The net proceeds retained by the Partnership were applied to (a) the repayment of approximately \$57.8 million of indebtedness outstanding under the Credit Facility (see Note 10), which was drawn on and applied to the repayment in full of the indebtedness then outstanding under the Predecessor Entity's prior credit facility; (b) the repayment in full of \$14.3 million aggregate principal amount in outstanding mortgage notes; (c) the payment of \$13.0 million (inclusive of a \$1.0 million termination fee) to entities owned by adult children of Warren S. Kimber, Jr., a director of the General Partner, as consideration for the cancellation of mandatorily redeemable preferred equity of the Predecessor owned by these entities and to pay these entities for accrued but unpaid dividends on the mandatorily redeemable preferred equity of \$0.5 million; (d) the distribution of an aggregate of \$20.0 million to certain of the Topper Group Parties (as defined herein) as reimbursement for certain capital expenditures made by the Topper Group Parties with respect to the assets they contributed, and/or consideration for the purchase of all of the assets of one or more of the entities contribu